 Never plump for the first price you find, even if it looks like a great deal.
 You can always come back to it if you don’t find better.

-Good luck with your budgeting, and here's to a Merry Christmas with that extra cash in your pocket!
+Good luck with your budgeting, and enjoy that extra cash in your pocket!